Have you ever had a bad experience with a business? A poor meal or customer service that really made you angry and never want to return?

 There should also be plenty of positions for employees to transfer into after learning new skills.

 After all, skilled labor was at one time unskilled until trained.

 Promotion Incentive Mechanism

 People want to know they are doing a good job.
 A good management structure should have a rewards system in place for the employees.
 The rewards should be easy to earn with a bit of hard work.
 Promotions and incentives will find and keep the best possible labor pool.

 Good rewards and praise keep employees happy and engaged in their shifts.

 4. Good site management and planning ability

-If you really want to see if a supplier’s facility is worth their salt, check the restroom facilities.
-If you really want to see if the supplier’s plans are good, check the semi-finished or finished products.
+If you really want to see if a vendor’s facility is worth their salt, check the restroom facilities.
+If you really want to see if the vendor’s plans are good, check the semi-finished or finished products.

 The facility is where the products are made.
 Everything works together – the human, raw material, equipment and remaining resources.
 When everything works together, the products are of the best quality.

 The supplier makes products that are what the customer wants, has little waste from raw materials and are inexpensive.
 This means product production for the customer, implementation of plans and management tasks.